nyu-pl-fa18/class07/README.md

 ```

 To infer the most general type of `flip`, we can proceed as
 follows.
-First, the syntactic structure of the `let` constructs tells
+First, the syntactic structure of the `let` construct tells
 us that `flip` must be a curried function that takes in three
 parameters `f`, `x`, and `y` one at a time.
 Thus let us introduce type
 variables for the types of those parameters: